 I have enjoyed working with students since I was in high school.
 I started tutoring my peers in mathematics as a senior and continued tutoring as a work study at Seton Hill University while working towards my Mathematics Education degree.
 Even though I work as a permanent teacher, I still enjoying the one on one aspect that tutoring provides.
 There is nothing I love more than the "ah-hah" moment a student has when it all clicks.
 I believe that every student can learn, it is just finding the right way to teach them.
 When I teach students, I like to guide students to the answer instead of just telling them.
 I believe that this helps a student master the material and learn it better.
-I tutor students in Algebra I, Algebra II, Geometry, and AP Calculus.
+I tutor students in Algebra I, Algebra II, Geometry, Pre-Calculus, and AP Calculus.
 My favorite subjects to tutor are Algebra I and AP Calculus.
 I enjoy setting the foundation for my students with Algebra I and challenging them with AP Calculus.
 When I am not teaching, I love spending time watching my son play soccer or my daughter dance.
 I also love to be outside, whether I am boating, swimming, or skiing.

 Undergraduate Degree: Seton Hill Univeristy - Bachelor in Arts, Mathematics Education